 The Debian boot disks contain a kernel which is built to maximize the number of systems it runs on.
-Unfortunately, this makes for a larger kernel, which includes many drivers that won't be used for your machine (see 'Compiling a New Kernel' on page 61 to learn how to build your own kernel).
+Unfortunately, this makes for a larger kernel, which includes many drivers that won't be used for your machine (see 'Compiling a New Kernel' on page 59 to learn how to build your own kernel).
 Support for the widest possible range of devices is desirable in general, to ensure that Debian can be installed on the widest array of hardware.

 Any storage system supported by the Linux kernel is also supported by the boot system.
+This means that FBA and ECKD DASDs are supported with the old Linux disk layout (ldl) and the new common S/390 disk layout (cdl).